Chorus/DynamicsDocs/docs/Scheduling/EncounterValdations.md

 1. Go to an encounter services view.
 2. Select the encounter services you'd like to revalidate.
 3. Click 'Edit'.
-4. Navigate to the "Header" tab on the form.
+4. Navigate to the 'Header' tab on the form.
-5. Choose "Pending" as the validation status.
+5. Choose 'Pending' as the validation status.
 Save the changes and the selected records will be revalidated.